-Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools Efficiency How efficient is the Programme?
+Criteria Key y Questions Sub Questions Illustrative Indicators Data Sources and Tools the e ogramme?
 Is the Programme being implemented according to plan?
 What is the cost and timeliness of key outputs across the three agencies?
 What are the leading cost drivers?
 How do administrative costs compare to operational costs?
 How are costs distributed between national and global programme components?
 Is this a fair balance or distribution?
 What is the breakdown (administration, staff, consultancies etc.) at national level?
 Have there been significant delays or cost-overruns?
 Is inter-agency coordination efficient?
 Are Agency capacities being fully leveraged - strategically or operationally linked?
 To what extent are decision-making processes efficient?
 Time and cost-saving measures have been taken by the Programme; Explicit efforts have been made to mitigate or avoid delays and overruns; Explicit efforts have been made at the global and regional levels to leverage pre-existing results, partnerships, synergies and approaches.
 Document review; Staff and stakeholder perceptions; Policy Board meetings; Field missions.

-Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools Likelihood of Impact 35 To what extent is the Programme helping to create the conditions that are likely to lead to impacts?
+Criteria Key Qı uestions Sub Questions Illustrative Indicators Data Sources and Tools " ood that rogramme ave an t?
+To what extent is the Programme helping to create the conditions that are likely to lead to impacts?
 What evidence is there that the Programme is helping to reduce deforestation and/or forest degradation, whether intended or unintended?
 To what extent is the Programme contributing to changes in values, beliefs and actions of national stakeholders?
 What are potential impacts, positive or negative, intended or unintended of the overall Programme?
 To what extent is the Programme contributing to the attainment of national objectives in supported countries?
 To what extent are Programme achievements having a positive effect on deforestation and forest degradation trends at the national level?
 Is the programme contributing to improved socioeconomic conditions?
 Is the programme contributing to positive changes in terms of government policies?
+Is the programme contributing to the adoption of sustainable forest management practices?
 Are outcomes contributions helping to address deforestation and forest degradation?
-The Programme's implicit TOC is thorough / assumptions are valid; Causal linkages between output and outcome level results are empirically grounded Progress from inputs to outputs and outcomes is on track; Progress from inputs to outputs and outcomes is occurring in a timely fashion; Progress is being monitored; Unintended impacts are being efficiently leveraged or resolved. systems;
+The Programme's implicit TOC is thorough / assumptions are valid; Causal linkages between output and outcome level results are empirically grounded Progress from inputs to outputs and outcomes is on track; Progress from inputs to outputs and outcomes is occurring in a timely fashion; Progress is being monitored; Unintended impacts are being efficiently leveraged or resolved.
+Review of Outcomes towards Impact approach; Document review; Staff and stakeholder perceptions; Policy Board meetings; Analysis of internal monitoring mechanisms and data capturing systems; Field missions.

-^{35 &}quot;Since impact is a result of long term change, and requires specialised tools to be measured, this evaluation will only assess the likelihood of impact, and the processes in place and progress made towards it."
+^{34 &}quot;Since impact is a result of long term change, and requires specialised tools to be measured, this evaluation will only assess the likelihood of impact, and the processes in place and progress made towards it."
 (ToR, p.
 9)